15 Types of Leaves Offered by Companies in India

 Leaves allow employees to maintain a work-life balance, address personal and family needs, and take time off when necessary.
 The results of a recent study specifically demonstrate a positive impact of leaves on employee satisfaction.
+The leave policy of a workplace plays a vital role in promoting the overall welfare of employees and fostering a more efficient and cohesive work atmosphere.
+In this article, we will explore the different types of office leaves in India.

 Different Types of Office Leaves in India